Build verdict · 9/10— Filed 13 April, 2026

 From Ozan · April 2026

-I spent twenty years building enterprise software — shipping it, consulting for teams trying to ship it, watching how large organisations turn ideas into code.
-In all that time, one thing stayed consistent: the ability to form a complex, structured, durable chain of thought about a product was the exclusive property of a very small group of specialists.
+I spent twenty years inside enterprise software — advising and playing an active role in the rollout of large projects at the companies implementing the best of it.
+Watching how large organisations turn ideas into code, one thing stayed consistent: the ability to form a complex, structured, durable chain of thought about a product was the exclusive property of a very small group of specialists.
 Architects.
 Lead engineers.
 Senior analysts.
 A handful of people who could hold the whole problem in their head and walk it from rough idea to production system without the thread snapping.

 Everyone else was structurally locked out.
 Not because they had nothing to contribute — but because the distance between “I have an idea” and “the idea is running on a server” required a kind of clustered, disciplined thinking that enterprise tools didn’t teach and enterprise processes didn’t democratise.
 They just enforced.